ibm-cloud-docs/appid/api-reference.md

 ## Service endpoints
 {: #service-endpoints}

-If you're managing your service instances of {{site.data.keyword.appid_short_notm}} programatically, see the following table to determine which API endpoints to use when you connect to the APIs.
+If you're managing your service instances of {{site.data.keyword.appid_short_notm}} programmatically, see the following table to determine which API endpoints to use when you connect to the APIs.

 | Region | Endpoint  |
 |--------|-----------|